Henry Parkes: Early campaigns

 During his early years in Australia, Parkes took an interest in political issues.
 Most notably, he joined the growing movement in the colony for self-governance.
 This was already a major political issue; the New South Wales Legislative Council had been reformed in 1843 to include elected members for the first time.
 He also became an opponent of the transportation of convicts to Australia and a supporter of land reform.

 He voiced his opinions on political issues in Atlas and the People's Advocate.
 He first became involved in politics in 1848 when he worked for Robert Lowe in his successful campaign in the Legislative Council elections.
 The following year, he supported a petition to the Parliament of the United Kingdom for fewer restrictions on voting.
 He spoke in favour of universal suffrage for the first time.
-Parkes thought his own speech a very weak performance.
 The petition succeeded in securing less restrictive voting requirements.

 On 8 June 1849, Parkes attended a protest in Circular Quay against the arrival of a convict ship in Sydney.
 He continued to support the anti-transportation cause with writings and speeches, until the British Government ended almost all transportation to Australia in 1853.

 In December 1850, Parkes founded the Empire newspaper.
 At first a broadsheet only published weekly, it soon became a daily.
 Parkes was loyal to the British Empire, but also wanted critics of the establishment to have a voice.
 As a result, the paper became critical of the incumbent Governor Charles Augustus FitzRoy and the rest of the colonial government.
 He also attacked William Wentworth's plans to introduce self-governance because it proposed an unelected Legislative Council and a restrictive franchise for the elected Legislative Assembly.
 The proposal was eventually passed after some amendments to make it more democratic.
 Some years later, Parkes said that, "in the heated opposition to the objectionable parts of Mr Wentworth's scheme, no sufficient attention was given to its great merits".

-Election to Legislative Council

-Wentworth went to England to support the bill in its passage through the British Parliament in 1854, and resigned his seat as a representative for the City of Sydney.
-Charles Kemp and Parkes were nominated for the vacancy, and the latter was successful by 1427 votes to 779.
-Parkes in his election speeches had advocated the extension of the power of the people, increased facilities for education and a bold railway policy.

-In any event, Parkes began his political career quietly.
-He was with the minority faction in the Legislative Council, and he and his political allies could afford to bide their time until the new constitution came into force.
-His workload at the Empire office was extremely heavy, and in December 1855 he announced his intention of retiring from parliament.
-He was persuaded to alter his mind, and a month later he stood as a liberal candidate for Sydney City in the New South Wales Legislative Assembly.